Mupen64-Rewrite/m64prs/README.md

 of [M64RPFW](https://github.com/Mupen64-Rewrite/M64RPFW) and simplify the core integration so that we can keep up with features and fixes added to Mupen64Plus.

+## License
+This project is licensed under the GNU General Public License, version 3.0 or later.
+See `LICENSE.md` for details.

 ## Building
 MSRV (**M**inimum **S**upported **R**ust **V**ersion) is currently the latest stable release of Rust.